3G Network Closure

 If your device is not 4G or 5G capable, you will need to get a new device to continue accessing the network.
 This may mean buying a new or refurbished phone or possibly getting a used device from a friend or family member.
 It’s important to check the device manual or contact the manufacturer to confirm the device is compatible.

-How will I know if I'm impacted?
+How can I confirm if my device is impacted?

 To determine if your device will be affected, we recommend checking its manual, the manufacturer's website, or contacting the manufacturer's support team.